Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-This paper provides new perspectives on our understanding of firm adjustments in wages and employment in response to demand shocks in the presence of wage-setting constraints.
+This paper provides new perspectives on our understanding of the responses of firms to demand shocks in the presence of wage-setting constraints.
 First, we introduce an economic model of firm optimization that implies that responses to demand shocks depend on the firm's exposure to wage-setting constraints.
-Second, using administrative data from Portugal and Norway and survey data from Colombia, and comparable demand shocks across contexts, we document a consistent pattern: within each country wage responses to demand shocks are significantly lower among constrained firms.
-Additionally, leveraging an increase in the national minimum wage in Portugal, we provide evidence suggesting that wage-setting constraints have a causal impact on the observed responsiveness to shocks.
+Second, using comparable demand shocks for Portugal, Norway and Colombia, we document a consistent pattern: within each country, wage responses to demand shocks are significantly lower among constrained firms.
+And, leveraging an increase in the national minimum wage in Portugal, we provide evidence suggesting that wage-setting constraints have a causal impact on the observed wage responsiveness to shocks.
 Overall, the results are consistent with our theoretical model and imply that wage-setting constraints are a key driver of the adjustment to demand shocks across firms.

-Our economic model implies that wage-setting constraints, such as wage floors, distort conventional estimators of labor supply and rent-sharing elasticities.
+Our economic model implies that wage-setting constraints distort conventional measures of labor supply and rent-sharing elasticities.
 The extent of such distortions depends on the ``bite'' of the constraints and the relative strength of the demand shocks between demand-constrained, supply-constrained, and unconstrained firms, as well as the value of the structural parameters.
+We provide an approach to quantify the share of demand-constrained firms based on the heterogeneity in shock responses, which can guide an assessment of what conventional measures of labor supply and rent-sharing elasticities capture across different institutional contexts.
 Descriptive statistics and heterogeneity in responses to the demand shock can thus inform a discussion of the potential magnitude of the bias, as we do in this paper.
 Importantly, we also provide a framework that incorporates general wage-setting constraints, building on insights from models of monopsony and bargaining.
 This complements recent work suggesting that labor adjustment frictions may also affect firm responsiveness to shocks \citep{DhyneEtAl2024, ChanMattanaSalgadoXu2023,AgostinelliEtAl2025}.